trzy/FasterRCNN/README.md

 **TODO: EXAMPLE IMAGES HERE **

+## Background Material

+**TODO: write me.
+Include links to publications and other informative web sites.**

 ## Environment Setup

 Python 3.7 (for `dataclass` support) or higher is required and I personally use 3.8.5.
 Dependencies for the PyTorch and TensorFlow versions of the model are located in `pytorch/requirements.txt` and `tf2/requirements.txt`, respectively.
 It is recommended that separate virtual environments for both be created.